Skip to content

 Characteristics of Recessive Phenotypes

-- Gene C is affiliated with the 'chummy' phenotype.
-A fruit fly that is homozygous recessive for Gene C shows behavior where it always maintains a close distance to other flies.
+• Gene E is linked with the 'eery' phenotype.
+A fruit fly that is homozygous recessive for Gene E appears to have something off, crooked limbs and other twisted appendages.

-- Gene T is correlated with the 'tipsy' phenotype.
+• Gene T is analogous to the 'tipsy' phenotype.
 A fruit fly that is homozygous recessive for Gene T moves in an erratic path, suggesting a lack of coordination, as if intoxicated.

 The resulting phenotypes are summarized in the table above.